 Note: Recursive decomposition rules, i.e. decompositions that make use of other decomposed gate definitions, are not supported.
-Behavior for this is undefined; the nested rules may or may not end up being expanded, and if they're not, internal compiler errors may result.

 Note: These decomposition rules are intended to be replaced by a more powerful system in the future.

 1.9.2 Compiler configuration